Mikmeh01/covid-risk-management/README.md

 To get a grasp of estimated time arrival to hospitals and their location, choose the country and run the "make_viz" notebook and choose the map that suits best your work

-Here is an example for Tunisia
+Here is an example for Tunisia ( Follow this [link](https://rawcdn.githack.com/Mikmeh01/covid-risk-management/d1452b1c3e63f90215ca4be850747224e3877a4c/chloropeth_TUN.html) to get an interactive map)

 ![Tunisia_viz](Viz_Tunisia.png "Estimated Time Arrival to Nearest Hospital")